Vince McMahon was hopelessly in love. And after just one phone call, McMahon was rendered powerless to his fancied mystery man.

 Far from being the billionaire we know today, this was 1974, and McMahon was just a 28-year-old fawn scraping to find two pennies to rub together.

 Purchasing a plane ticket to Big Sky Country required McMahon to max out his last credit card.
-The heart wants what it wants, and what Vince McMahon’s heart wanted was Evel Knievel.
+The heart wants what it wants, and Vince McMahon’s heart wanted Evel Knievel.
 What he got was a disaster.